-115.18 (a) The agency policy 1600, Management of Security Posts indicates when designing or acquiring any new facility and in planning any substantial expansion or modification of existing facilities, the agency shall consider the effect of the design, acquisition, expansion, or modification upon the agency's ability to protect Offenders from sexual abuse.
-The facility Warden confirmed no new expansions were performed to the Caldwell CC facility within the last 12 months.
+115.18 (a) The agency policy 1600, Management of Security Posts indicates when designing or acquiring any new facility and in planning any substantial expansion or modification of existing facilities, the agency shall consider the effect of the design, acquisition, expansion, or modification upon the agency's ability to protect offenders from sexual abuse.
+The facility Warden confirmed no new expansions were performed to the Davidson CC facility within the last 12 months.
 The interview with the Warden indicated the safety and privacy needs for offenders would be considered.
 The analysis performed would be the idea of creating areas of safety and eliminating blind spots is important.
 The camera committees in place at all levels, attempted to ensure when tours are made, the camera placements and electronic monitoring data are all factors to consider in the development of the budget.
+The facility reports no electronic monitoring equipment throughout the facility and the auditor did not observe any cameras within the facility.

-115.18 (b) The agency policy regarding PREA indicates when installing or updating a video monitoring system, electronic surveillance system, or other monitoring technology, the agency shall consider how such technology may enhance the agency's ability to protect Offenders from sexual abuse.
+115.18 (b) The agency policy regarding PREA indicates when installing or updating a video monitoring system, electronic surveillance system, or other monitoring technology, the agency shall consider how such technology may enhance the agency's ability to protect offenders from sexual abuse.
 The facility has not performed modifications and upgrades to the video monitoring equipment within the last 12 months.
-A total of 30 cameras are currently at the facility and no new additions were in the past 12 months.
-The auditor reviewed the video footage during the on-site review in correlation with the previously documented gender specific post assignments.
-There were no immediate concerns identified regarding crossgender viewing of the video monitoring equipment.
+The facility reports no cameras throughout the facility and the auditor verified this statement throughout the on-site review.
+There were no immediate concerns identified regarding cross gender viewing during periods of undress, showers, or using the restroom.

-Conclusion: The facility has implemented a policy and a program to monitor the effects of upgrades, camera placement, and video monitoring equipment throughout their facility.
-Each camera has a full DVR recording support, and all modern additions were provided to assist in preventing, detecting, and responding to sexual abuse and sexual harassment allegations.
+Conclusion: The agency has implemented a policy and a program to monitor the effects of upgrades, camera placement, and video monitoring equipment throughout their facilities.
+All modern additions would be provided to assist in preventing, detecting, and responding to sexual abuse and sexual harassment allegations.
 The efforts provided by the facility meets the requirements of this standard.
 The Warden advised the PREA Coordinator participates in the discussions regarding video monitoring equipment and future expansion.